boxbeam/RedLib/README.md

 Path - Allows you to get all of the blocks along a certain path, either specifying a start and end location, a start location and vector, or just a start location with a direction.
 Useful for creating lines of particle effects.

 EventListener - Allows you to define a listener for an event with a lambda rather than having to create a class for it or invoke the anonymous class definition

+Hologram - Lets you build and manipulate holograms with armor stands easily

+LocationUtils - Lets you check whether a certain location is safe, and find the closest safe location to another location